 Washington is a hot state.
-It routinely appears on top ten lists of the best states to live in within the US, and its burgeoning technology industry—headlined by household names Microsoft and Amazon—has garnered it a great deal of attention around the world over the last couple of decades.
-It is also a state with great natural beauty, including many famous landmarks and parks.
-Its climate is famously wet, owing to its coastal location and inland mountain ranges that wring water from Pacific storms, though many people don’t realize that the interior beyond those mountains is actually among the driest regions of the continent.
+It routinely appears on the top ten lists of the best states to live in within the US.
+Its burgeoning technology industry—headlined by household names Microsoft and Amazon—has garnered it a great deal of attention worldwide over the last couple of decades.
+It is also a state with incredible natural beauty, including many famous landmarks and parks.
+Its climate is famously wet, owing to its coastal location and inland mountain ranges that wring water from Pacific storms.
+However, many people don’t realize that the interior beyond those mountains is actually among the continent’s driest regions.
 Its estimated population of approximately 7.5 million is mostly concentrated in the urban and suburban centers around Seattle and Tacoma.

-This article contains essential data to help you choose the Washington business school that best suits your unique needs based on a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
+This article contains essential data to help you choose the Washington business school that best suits your unique needs based on various key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Washington.

 Undergraduate Business Schools in Washington

-Due to most of its population being located in a major population center, so are most of its schools, resulting in relatively high average tuition costs relative to some other states.
-The average overall tuition for the 14 schools granting undergraduate degrees is just shy of $23,000, while average maximum financial aid offered is around $14,000.
-There aren’t any extremely expensive (> $50,000) schools, but Seattle University, Gonzaga University, Pacific Lutheran University and Seattle Pacific University are all in approximately the $40,000 range.
-There are only three schools on our list below $10,000, which is much lower than the number in more budget-friendly states: Western Washington University ($7,900), Central Washington University ($7,700) and Eastern Washington University ($7,000).
+Due to most of its population being located in a few major population centers, most of its schools result in relatively high average tuition costs relative to some other states.
+The average overall tuition for the 14 schools granting undergraduate degrees is shy of $23,000, while the average maximum financial aid offered is around $14,000.
+There aren’t any costly (> $50,000) schools, but Seattle University, Gonzaga University, Pacific Lutheran University, and Seattle Pacific University are approximately the $40,000 range.
+There are only three schools on our list below $10,000, which is much fewer than the number in more budget-friendly states: Western Washington University ($7,900), Central Washington University ($7,700), and Eastern Washington University ($7,000).

 We were able to obtain acceptance rate data for all of our schools except the City University of Seattle.
 Washington undergraduate business schools have very high acceptance rates, with the overall average at an impressive 78%.
-Only one school (the University of Washington) is below 50% at 45%, while 7 of the 13 schools are above 80% and 3 are at 93% or higher.
+Only one school (the University of Washington) is below 50% at 45%, while seven of the 13 schools are above 80%, and three are at 93% or higher.

-Graduation rates for undergraduate business degrees in Washington are mostly moderate, with 11 of the 14 schools in a range from 47% to 75%.
+Graduation rates for undergraduate business degrees in Washington are mostly moderate, with 11 of the 14 schools ranging from 47% to 75%.
 The University of Washington and Gonzaga University are tied for the highest graduation rate at 84%, while the lowest, just 24%, is at the City University of Seattle.
-Seattle Pacific University has the best combination of acceptance rate (87%) and graduation rate (71%), making it a great low-risk option for “getting in and getting out.”
-Western Washington University is just behind at 83% and 70% respectively.
+Seattle Pacific University has the best combination of acceptance rate (87%) and graduation rate (71%), making it a fantastic low-risk option for “getting in and getting out.”
+Western Washington University is just behind at 83% and 70%, respectively.